Go back to Resources

 • L4 Engineer Growth Path: Influence the broader engineering team, provide technical leadership, and drive engineering best practices and standards.

-L5 Engineer: Staff Engineer / Principal Engineer
+L5 Engineer: Staff Engineer/Principal Engineer

 Achieving the Level 5 software engineer designation, either as a Staff or Principal Engineer, is a testament to an individual’s profound expertise and influence in the software engineering realm.
-These experts are not just contributors; they’re visionaries that guide technical trajectories.
+These experts are not just contributors; they’re visionaries who guide technical trajectories.
 An L5 engineer often looks like:

 • L5 Engineer Experience: Varies, but typically 8+ years.